Bobblen147/avp-forever/Readme.txt

 Known (pre-existing) bugs

--Starry sky is drawn in front of the scenery if the scenery is sufficiently distant! (see Stranded) -EAX reverb / echo levels are way to high (at least on my non surround sound setup) -Walls seem to be a bit stickier than gold edition (easier to snag them)?
+-Starry sky is drawn in front of the scenery if the scenery is sufficiently distant! (see Stranded) -Stranded cliff textures have an outline around the transparent section (bad bilinear filtering?)
+-EAX reverb / echo levels are way to high on non surround sound setups.
+-Walls seem to be a bit stickier than gold edition (easier to snag them).
+May be related to high FPS?